If you or a loved one is a survivor of clergy sexual abuse, you may have questions like:

-According to an investigation by the Houston Chronicle and San Antonio Express-News, there have been hundreds of allegations of sex abuse in the independent fundamental Baptist community.
-This investigation found over 700 victims, but that number could be higher when factoring in those who have not reported being abused.
+According to an investigation by the Houston Chronicle and San Antonio Express-News, there have been hundreds of allegations of clergy sexual abuse in the independent fundamental Baptist community.
+This investigation found over 700 victims of sexual assault, but that number could be higher when factoring in those who have not come forward with their accounts.

 The perpetrators of this alleged sexual abuse included pastors, deacons, youth pastors, and other clergy members.
 Over the past 20 years, approximately 380 Southern Baptist church clergy members and volunteers have been accused of various forms of sexual misconduct.

 Furthermore, this investigation found that churches have hired at least 35 Southern Baptist ministers and volunteers who had previously been accused of sexual abuse or sexual misconduct.
 Over 100 Southern Baptist youth pastors have been convicted or charged in sexual abuse cases.

 The Church of Jesus Christ of Latter-day Saints (aka the Mormon Church) has also been the subject of several clergy sex abuse allegations.
 Like other religious organizations, the LDS church has been accused of failing to protect followers from sexual predators and even covering up the abuse to protect the church’s reputation.